Black Sesame Bubble Tea

 Frothing black sesame paste, hot water, and sugar.

 Step 2: Mix black sesame paste, hot water, and sugar.
-Use a handheld milk frother to mix the black sesame paste with warm water and sugar.
+Use a handheld milk frother to mix.

 Boba in a cup.